 Currently a machine learning engineer and data scientist at Sibylla, a fintech startup, where I lead the design and implementation of our machine-learning-based algorithmic trading platform.

 Prior to this role, I completed my PhD in the Technion Computer Science Faculty, advised by Prof. Alex Bronstein.
 I conducted multidisciplinary research focusing on machine learning and statistical tools, with applications in medicine and biology.
 Some research highlights include: Non-linear and scalable extension for vector quantile regression, a powerful tool allowing general statistical inference by modelling conditional quantiles; Distributional analysis and hypothesis testing for codon-specific protein backbone angles; computationally identifying protein structures defying the “one sequence, one structure” principle; Deep-learning based ECG analysis system focused on clinical applicability and statistical performance.
 During that time I was also head TA of the CS faculty’s Deep Learning course (2019-2022).
 I also hold an MSc in Biomedical Engineering and a BSc in Electrical Engineering, both from the Technion.

-In addition to a my research pursuits, I have a strong technical background in software engineering.
+In addition to my research pursuits, I have a strong technical background in software engineering.
 Before starting my PhD I worked in multiple technical roles.
 I have extensive experience writing robust, testable, well-designed code, leading software teams and architecting large-scale systems.

-|Jul 19, 2020||Our new paper was published in Nature Scientific Reports.|
+|Jul 19, 2020||New paper: Our new paper was published in Nature Scientific Reports.|

-- NatCommCodon-specific Ramachandran plots show amino acid backbone conformation depends on identity of the translated codonNature Communications May 2022
+- NatCommCodon-specific Ramachandran plots show amino acid backbone conformation depends on identity of the translated codonNature Communications, May 2022

-- PNASMeeting the unmet needs of clinicians from AI systems showcased for cardiology with deep-learning–based ECG analysisProceedings of the National Academy of Sciences May 2021
+- PNASMeeting the unmet needs of clinicians from AI systems showcased for cardiology with deep-learning–based ECG analysisProceedings of the National Academy of Sciences, May 2021